creative leadership

 Objective

 The four-part, de-mystique with Alicia, is a passion project that explores the importance of rituals as they relate to rites of passage in a traditional Inipi sweat lodge ceremony.
 It explores how traditions have the potential to build community and achieve sustainability.
-This piece of writing is part one of a four part series.
 Please see below - note that it may take a moment to view.

 Intro